 Laura joined Episcopal Retirement Services in 1994.
 She earned a Bachelor of Arts in Biology from the University of Cincinnati and received her Master’s degree in Health Administration from Xavier University.
 Her thesis on Organizational Design in Healthcare was completed while working as an intern with ERS.

-Nationally, Laura Lamb was appointed to the LeadingAge Ohio Board of Directors in 2011 and was approved as a CARF surveyor in 2012.
+Laura Lamb was appointed to the LeadingAge Ohio Board of Directors in 2011 and was approved as a CARF surveyor in 2012.
 In 2013, she and the Council for Lifelong Engagement (CLLE), a program she developed which is dedicated to ending ageism while imparting the wisdom of elders to school children of all ages, were honored by LeadingAge Ohio as a recipient of the Innovation Award and by LeadingAge as the recipient of the Hobart Jackson Cultural Diversity Award.
 She is also a Fellow of the LeadingAge Leadership Academy.
 In 2015, Laura graduated from the Cincinnati USA Regional Chamber's Leadership Cincinnati Class 38, a highly-competitive leadership development program.
-Laura and her team completed a class project entitled, "Building Community Among Parents."

 In addition to the work she does at ERS, Kathy has served for six years each on the Hyde Park Center for Older Adults and Tri-State Parkinson's Wellness Board as program chair.
 She served on the board for Healthy Moms & Babes for ten years and was elected board chair.
 She is active on the LeadingAge Ohio Affordable Housing Special Interest Group.